knpuniversity/symfony4/sfcasts/uploads/absolute-asset-paths.md

 There are a few ways to solve this... and honestly, I went back and forth on the best approach.
 I finally settled on something that we've used here on SymfonyCasts for years.
-Open your in `.env` file.
+Open your `.env` file.
 We're going to create a brand new, custom environment variable called `SITE_BASE_URL`.
 Set the default value to `https://localhost:8000`.